 (Yes, I have tried a deep-fried Mars Bar – once.
 Yes, I was very drunk at the time.
 And yes, it was horrible…)

 Scotland has a similar climate to the Arctic circle

 Look, Scotland is cold, I’m not going to lie to you – sometimes it gets REALLY cold.
 It’s also wet.
 Like, really, really wet.
-Contrary to popular belief, however, it’s not like like being in the Arctic, and snow isn’t particularly common (although we have had a few bad winters lately).
+Contrary to popular belief, however, it’s not like like being in the Arctic, and, here in the central belt, snow isn’t particularly common (although we have had a few bad winters lately).
 I’ve noticed that a lot of my southern friends, however, seem to think Scotland is more or less like the North Pole (Which, as we all know, isn’t even a real place...), and that the second they cross the border they’ll see us all living in igloos, and cutting holes in the ice in order to get fresh water.
 Er, no, not so much.
 Obviously the further north you go, the colder it gets, but Arctic it ain’t.
 (Well, not ALL of the time, anyway…) Our weather is colder than places further south, but our winters are nothing like the ones you get in Canada, say, or even somewhere like New York.

 Most people live in castles or ancient stone cottages